-&lt;sup>16 Hearings will be closed to the public.
+16 Hearings will be closed to the public.
 The university will create an audio or audiovisual recording, or transcript, of any live hearing and make it available to the parties for inspection and review.
 Physical access to the recording or transcript must be provided upon request for the purpose of preparing an appeal following the hearing.
 Attendance at a hearing may be in person or may be conducted through remote means, provided that all parties and the DA can see and hear one another in real time during the course of the hearing.

-Following the hearing, the DA will develop a draft result (hereafter called decision), based on the preponderance of the evidence, as to a) whether or not the alleged conduct occurred; and b) whether each allegation is substantiated, unsubstantiated, or there is insufficient information to substantiate that the respondent violated System Regulation 08.01.01 and/or Rule 08.01.01.W1.
+08.01.01 and/or Rule 08.01.01.W1.
 If applicable, the DA will also include a decision as to whether the respondent violated any other university regulation, code, policy, or rule.
 If the DA determines that any regulations, policies, rules, SAP, or codes have been violated, the DA will consider any information about impact, mitigation, aggravation, and the respondent's character and include a decision about sanctions.
 The DA will submit the draft to SECO within 2 business days.
 SECO will have a maximum of 3 business days to provide feedback to the DA.

 Thereafter, the DA will have a maximum of 3 additional business days to issue a decision letter.
 The decision letter must be sent simultaneously to notify the parties, in writing, of the decision on responsibility and sanctions except when to do so would violate state or federal law [e.g. Family Education Rights and Privacy Act (FERPA)].
 The decision must include any sanctions imposed by the institution.
 Notwithstanding section 444 of the General Education Provision Act (20 U.S.C.
-1232g), commonly referred to as FERPA, the decision letter must include the rationale for the decision and the sanctions.
+1232g), commonly referred to as FERPA, the decision 17 letter must include the rationale for the decision and the sanctions.
 The decision will include information about appealing the decision and/or sanctions.